Biologically-Driven, Non-Surgical Options for Knee Joint Wear: Where ChondroFiller Fits

 Frequently Asked Questions

-• Yes — physiotherapy, weight management, activity changes and injections such as hyaluronic acid, PRP or the ChondroFiller collagen injection.
-Prof Lee tailors advice to each person.
+• Yes — a range of options exists, including physiotherapy, weight management, activity modification, and injections such as hyaluronic acid, platelet-rich plasma, and the ChondroFiller collagen scaffold injection.
+The most suitable choice depends on the degree of wear, individual health factors, and what you are hoping to achieve.
+Professor Lee tailors advice to each person's circumstances.

-• A thorough assessment to find the most suitable plan, clear explanations and realistic expectations.
-Any injection is minimally invasive with prompt return to normal activities.
+• A thorough assessment to identify the most appropriate management plan, clear explanations of the available options, and realistic expectations about what any injection or procedure can and cannot achieve.
+If the ChondroFiller injection is appropriate, it is performed as a minimally invasive outpatient procedure with prompt return to normal activities for most people.

 Where to go from here